splunk/security_content/README.md

 }
 ```

-#### GitHub Workflow (link to wiki)
+#### GitHub Workflow
-Create your customized version of Security Content by following this guide.
+Create your customized version of Security Content by forking this project and following this guide.

 # What's in an Analytic Story?
 [Analytic Stories](https://github.com/splunk/security-content/blob/develop/docs/stories_categories.md) and their corresponding searches are composed of **.yml** files (manifests) and associated .conf files.
 The stories reside in [/stories](https://github.com/splunk/security-content/tree/develop/stories) and the searches live in [/detections](https://github.com/splunk/security-content/tree/develop/detections).